openSUSE/news-o-o/_posts/2008-11-21-yast-mascot-winner-chosen-say-hello-to-yastie.markdown

 - yast
 - yastie
 ---

-The openSUSE Project and YaST team are happy to announce the winner of the [YaST Mascot Contest](https://news.opensuse.org/2008/10/21/yast-mascot-contest/).
-After extensive deliberation, the judges have chosen the [Aardvark concept](http://en.opensuse.org/Image:Fixme.png), submitted by Klára CihláÅ™ová.
+The openSUSE Project and YaST team are happy to announce the winner of the [YaST Mascot Contest](//news.opensuse.org/2008/10/21/yast-mascot-contest/).
+After extensive deliberation, the judges have chosen the [Aardvark concept](http://en.opensuse.org/Image:Fixme.png), submitted by KlÃ¡ra CihlÃ¡Å™ovÃ¡.

 The judges have also settled on a name for the mascot, which will be called Yastie.